 Treatment of Hydrocephalus

 Sometimes spinal taps

-Usually a permanent alternate drainage path (a shunt or opening in the ventricles)
+For worsening hydrocephalus, a shunt or opening in the ventricles

 The goal of treatment is

 Treatment of hydrocephalus depends on what is causing the disorder, how severe it is, and whether it is worsening.